-This four-week, writing-intensive workshop is designed for NIH trainees and biomedical scientists at all levels.
+This four-session, writing-intensive workshop is designed for NIH trainees and biomedical scientists.
 Participants will write a draft of a research paper based on data generated from their current or previous study for publication in a peer-reviewed science journal.

 - Write a rough draft of a scientific paper, focusing on the two hardest sections to write—the introduction and the discussion

-- Understand the publishing process, including learning about why manuscripts get accepted/rejected
+- Understand the publishing process, including why manuscripts get accepted/rejected

 - Respond effectively to reviewers' comments

 All registrants must have sufficient data to begin writing a paper and be willing to spend 3-5 hours per week on assignments.
 Attendance is required for all classes.
 Please also note eligibility criteria.